 How to Get There

-Ueda Castle Park is a 10-minute walk from Ueda Station, making it an easy place to access by foot locally and by train from the neighboring city of Nagano.
+Ueda Castle Park is a 12-minute walk from Ueda Station, making it an easy place to access by foot locally and by train from the neighboring city of Nagano.

-From Nagano, the trip to Ueda Station is 12 minutes on the Hokuriku-Shinkansen or 45 minutes on the local JR Shinonoi Line.
-The trip from Tokyo Station to Ueda is one hour and 15 minutes on the Hokuriku Shinkansen line.
+From Nagano, the trip to Ueda Station is 12 minutes on the Hokuriku-Shinkansen.
+Alternatively, you can take the Shinetsu Main Line or Shinano Railway, both of which have direct connectionsn from Nagano in about 45 minutes.
+The trip from Tokyo Station to Ueda is one hour and 30 minutes on the Hokuriku Shinkansen line.

 Take a trip back in time to 16th-century Japan

 Ueda Castle was built in the 16th century by the leaders of the Sanada samurai clan.
 These tough warriors are famed for repelling the nation-building Tokugawas, not once but twice.

 Following the battles, some of the castle was rebuilt in the 17th century, but it was never completed.
 Today, Ueda Castle's stone walls, three turrets, and the restored East Gate tower over the city.

 Visit shrines and enjoy local snacks

 There are two shrines in the park, and it is a peaceful spot to wander and contemplate the history that transpired in the castle's shadow.
 You can pick up a couple of oyaki, Japanese-style savory dumplings, which are a Nagano specialty.
 They come with a variety of fillings, such as winter squash and spicy eggplant.

 Meet a friendly samurai and join the samurai festival